alimac/finding-the-entrance/README.md

 <!-- .element: class="heading" -->

 Note:
-- Introduce and promote Drupal to people who haven't heard of it
+- Introduce Drupal to people who haven't heard of it
 - Tell someone about how Drupal helped you address your needs
 - Boost the signal on social networks